Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Development Team members collaboratively selecting their own work during the Sprint.
 - [ ] The Scrum Master is no longer needed.
 - [x] The Development Team has all the skills needed to create a releasable Increment.
-- [x] The Development Team creating their own sprint backlog, reflecting all work that is part of the Definition of Done.
+- [x] The Development Team creating their own Sprint backlog, reflecting all work that is part of the Definition of Done.

 _[⬆ Back to Top](#table-of-contents)_